Using the subcommand. deno help # Using the short flag -- outputs the same as above. deno -h # Using the long flag -- outputs more detailed help text where available. deno --help

 Deno’s CLI is subcommand-based.
 The above commands should show you a list of

-those supported, such as
+subcommands supported, such as

 deno bundle.
-To see subcommand-specific help for
+To see subcommand-specific help,

 bundle, you can similarly run one of:

 deno help bundle deno bundle -h deno bundle --help

 Detailed guides for each subcommand can be found here.

 Deno can grab the scripts from multiple sources, a filename, a url, and ‘-’ to read the file from stdin.
 The latter is useful for integration with other applications.